On Air Now

-The trailer shows the iconic moment the young Simba is held up by Rafiki on Pride Rock, to the tune of Elton John’s ‘The Circle of Life’.
+When the first trailer was released in November, it quickly became the second most-watched trailer in a 24-hour period, racking up 224.6 million views globally.
+It showed the iconic moment the young Simba is held up by Rafiki on Pride Rock, to the tune of Elton John’s ‘The Circle of Life’.

-People on Twitter have been comparing the new trailer with the 1994 animation, showing just how impressive the virtual cinematography technology will look.
+People on Twitter started comparing the new trailer with the 1994 animation, showing just how impressive the virtual cinematography technology will look.

 World-renowned film composer Hans Zimmer will return to score the remake, having lent his talents to the original 1994 film soundtrack.

 Elton John will also rework his compositions from the original film, including ‘Circle of Life’ and ‘Can You Feel the Love Tonight’.
 He is also expected to team up with Tim Rice and Beyoncé to write a new song for the end credits of the film.

 The remake will mostly feature songs from the 1994 film, including the popular ‘I Just Can’t Wait to be King’ and ‘Hakuna Matata’.